 - As a side effect of breast cancer hormonal treatment

-Certain factors may contribute to genitourinary syndrome of menopause (GSM), such as:
+Certain factors may contribute to GSM, such as:

 - Smoking.
-Cigarette smoking affects your blood circulation, resulting in the vagina and other tissues not getting enough oxygen.
+Cigarette smoking affects your blood circulation, and may lessen the flow of blood and oxygen to the vagina and other nearby areas.
 Smoking also reduces the effects of naturally occurring estrogens in your body.
-In addition, women who smoke typically experience an earlier menopause.

 - No sexual activity.
 Sexual activity, with or without a partner, increases blood flow and makes your vaginal tissues more elastic.

-Genitourinary syndrome of menopause (GSM) increases your risk of:
+Genitourinary syndrome of menopause increases your risk of:

 - Vaginal infections.
-Changes in the acid balance of your vagina makes vaginal infections (vaginitis) more likely.
+Changes in the acid balance of your vagina make vaginal infections more likely.

 - Urinary problems.
 Urinary changes associated with GSM can contribute to urinary problems.
 You might experience increased frequency or urgency of urination or burning with urination.
-Some women experience more urinary tract infections or incontinence.
+Some women experience more urinary tract infections or urine leakage (incontinence).

 Regular sexual activity, either with or without a partner, may help prevent genitourinary syndrome of menopause.
 Sexual activity increases blood flow to your vagina, which helps keep vaginal tissues healthy.